johnmholmes/CANmINnOUT/README.md

 Without a CBUS switch, it is necessary to have another means of registering the module on the CBUS and acquiring a node number.
-This is accomplished by sending a single character to the Arduino using the serial send facility in the serial monitor.
+This is accomplished by sending a single character to the Arduino using the serial send facility in the serial monitor of the Arduino IDE (or similar).

 #### 'r'
 This character will cause the module to renegotiate its CBUS status by requesting a node number.